IN THIS ARTICLE

-FDA pregnancy category C. It is not known whether aldesleukin is harmful to an unborn baby.
-Before receiving this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether aldesleukin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether aldesleukin passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.